Exact Tensor Completion Powered by Slim Transforms: Introduction

 Tensors, or multidimensional arrays, are data structures extensively applied in computer vision \cite{Tensor_in_CV_and_DL}, signal processing \cite{Survey_TSP} and machine learning \cite{rabanser2017introduction}.
 With the ever-growing volume of data, a substantial proportion inherently possesses a multiway nature, including RGB/multispectral/hyperspectral data, medical images \cite{T_M_E}, network traffic flow \cite{LightNestle}, etc., which leads us to organize them into tensors and enables efficient compression, transmission and recovery\cite{Tensor_Decompositions_and_Applications}.

 Commonly, it is not easy to satisfactorily compress or recover a tensor without any prior information.
-However, a specific property or prior of tensors that shed light on tensor processing is the low rank property.
-Enjoying the analogy with matrices, it is conceivable that low rank tensors will have great advantage being represented, compressed or recovered \cite{from_matrix_to_tensor}.
+However, a specific property or prior of tensors that sheds light on tensor processing is the low-rank property.
+Enjoying the analogy with matrices, it is conceivable that low-rank tensors will have great advantages being represented, compressed, or recovered \cite{from_matrix_to_tensor}.

-Unfortunately, unlike the matrix case, in which the rank-related theory has been well established, low rank tensors can be unexpectedly difficult to identify since the concept ``rank'' is not well-defined for tensors.
-Over the past decades, several definitions of tensor ranks have been proposed, each with its own limitations.
-For instance, the well-known CP rank \cite{Tensor_Decompositions_and_Applications} encounters numerical problems and has no tractable convex relaxation, i.e. nuclear norm, which is an useful tool powered by convex optimization and has proven its success in matrix recovery\cite{matrix_recovery}, matrix completion \cite{the_power_of_CVP_matrix_completion} and robust principle component analysis (RPCA) \cite{Candes_RPCA}.
-Another category of definitions is stemmed from the tensor multilinear rank, in which the rank of tensor $\mathcal{X}$ is a vector with each entry being the rank of a specified unfolding of $\mathcal{X}$.
-Such form of tensor rank includes Tucker \cite{Tucker}, tensor train \cite{oseledets2011tensortrain}, tensor ring \cite{zhao2016tensorring} while their theoretical guarantees are not that satisfactory.
+Unfortunately, unlike the matrix case, in which the rank-related theory has been well established, low-rank tensors can be unexpectedly difficult to identify since the concept ``rank'' is not well-defined for tensors.
+Over the past decades, several definitions of tensor ranks have been proposed, each with its limitations.
+For instance, the well-known CP rank \cite{Tensor_Decompositions_and_Applications} encounters numerical problems and has no tractable convex relaxation, i.e., nuclear norm, which is a useful tool powered by convex optimization and has proven its success in matrix recovery\cite{matrix_recovery}, matrix completion \cite{the_power_of_CVP_matrix_completion} and robust principle component analysis (RPCA) \cite{Candes_RPCA}.
+Another category of definitions stems from the tensor multilinear rank, in which the rank of tensor $\mathcal{X}$ is a vector with each entry being the rank of a specified unfolding of $\mathcal{X}$.
+Such form of tensor rank includes Tucker \cite{Tucker}, tensor train \cite{oseledets2011tensortrain}, and tensor ring \cite{zhao2016tensorring} while their theoretical guarantees can be inferior to the matrix case.